odaiwai/exchange_rates/README.md

 3. Remove the credentials from the Development Branch - Done
 4. Normalize the timestamp - it should be '%Y%m%d_%H%M%S' everywhere - Done

-## TODO:
-Task to be undertaken in the future
+## TODO: Tasks to be undertaken in the future
 5. Deal with some of the older entries having identical timestamps and different data.
 This is due to multiple retrievals on the same day, but the older data only recorded the timestamp to the nearest day. - Pending